List of solar storms

 Solar storms of different types are caused by disturbances on the Sun, most often from coronal mass ejections (CMEs) and solar flares from active regions, or, less often, from coronal holes.
-Minor to active solar storms (i.e. storming restricted to higher latitudes) may occur under elevated background solar wind conditions when the interplanetary magnetic field (IMF) orientation is southward, toward the Earth (which also leads to much stronger storming conditions from CME-related sources).
+Minor to active solar storms (i.e., storming restricted to higher latitudes) may occur under elevated background solar wind conditions when the interplanetary magnetic field (IMF) orientation is southward, toward the Earth (which also leads to much stronger storming conditions from CME-related sources).

 Background

 Active stars produce disturbances in space weather and, if strong enough, in their own space climate.
 Science studies such phenomena with the field of heliophysics, which is an interdisciplinary combination of solar physics and planetary science.

 In the Solar System, the Sun can produce intense geomagnetic and energetic particle storms capable of causing severe damage to technology.
 It can result in large scale power outages, disruption or blackouts of radio communications (including GPS), damage or destruction of submarine communications cables, and temporary to permanent disabling of satellites and other electronics.
 Intense solar storms may also be hazardous to high-latitude, high-altitude aviation and to human spaceflight.
 Geomagnetic storms are the cause of aurora.
 The most significant known solar storm, across the most parameters, occurred in September 1859 and is known as the "Carrington event".
 The damage from the most potent solar storms is capable of existentially threatening the stability of modern human civilization, although proper preparedness and mitigation can substantially reduce the hazards.
+Steeply increasing satellite congestion primarily due to megaconstellations is severely increasing the risk of collisions and of reaching hazardous stages of the Kessler syndrome, with a solar storm that disables avoidance measures as a potential precipitating event.

 Proxy data from Earth, as well as analysis of stars similar to the Sun, suggest that the Sun may be also capable of producing so-called "superflares", which are as much as 1,000 times stronger than any flares in the historical record.
 Other research, like models of solar flares and statistics of extreme solar events reconstructed using cosmogenic isotope data in terrestrial archives, indicate otherwise.
 The discrepancy is not yet resolved and may be related to a biased statistic of the stellar population of solar analogs.

+The higher occurrence of large solar storms during September and March, near the equinoxes, can be explained by the Russell–McPherron effect.